 — William Shakespeare

-This chapter covers some best practices concerning domain naming and some of the more common mistakes and misconceptions.
+This section covers some best practices concerning domain naming and some of the more common mistakes and misconceptions.

 There are no rules with domain names — only general guidelines.
 And these are highly dependent on what you are trying to accomplish.